serverless/blog/posts/2017-10-xx-serverless-vs-containers.md

 While cloud environments made it convenient to build large-scale applications, they still came saddled with the downsides of manual administration:

-_"Are the latest security fixes installed?"
+*"Are the latest security fixes installed?"*

-"When should we scale down/up?"
+*"When should we scale down/up?"*

-"How many more servers do we need?"_
+*"How many more servers do we need?"*

-Wouldn’t it be great if all those administrative hassles were taken off of developers' plates, and they could simply focus on applications and business value?
+Wouldn’t it be great if all those administrative hassles were taken off of our plates, and we could simply focus on applications and business value?

 Yep!
 That's what some other folks started thinking, too.